 Dear Donors, Family, and Friends of Bright Futures Academy,

 Georgians have been given a rare opportunity—the ability to decide how to spend state tax dollars that they otherwise would pay to the government.
 A 2008 law allows individuals and corporations to receive a Georgia income tax credit for redirecting their state income taxes to the Apogee Scholarship Fund.
-Bright Futures Academy has partnered with Apogee allowing you to redirect your tax dollars to directly support our student’s education.
-Participation by supporters like you helped to raise $87,000 for student financial aid in 2014, and the 2015 $58 million cap was met on January 1st, 2015 in record time!
-This program is vital to our growth and we are requesting your participation for the 2016 tax year.
+Bright Futures Academy has partnered with the Apogee Scholarship Fund allowing you to redirect your tax dollars to directly support our student’s education.
+This program is vital to our growth and we are requesting your participation for this upcoming tax year.
+To redirect your taxes to Bright Futures Academy please visit https://www.apogeebase.com/donate

 The Qualified Education Expense Credit program (a.k.a.
 Private School Tax Credit / SSO Tax Credit, etc) was passed into law in 2008 through a piece of legislation named HB 1133.
 In 2011, an expansion bill called HB 325 was passed into law.
 In 2013, a new bill called HB 283, which redefined the tax credit cap and added a $10k max for pass-through taxpayers, was passed.